dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 mathematical universe.
 And as long as a single copy of the timechain remains intact, Bitcoin will survive.

-Its physicality is the downside of gold: it is a physical item in a physical environment.
-Consequently, you can't send it at the speed of light.
+Gold's physicality is its biggest downside: it is a physical item in a physical environment.
+Consequently, you can neither store it in your head nor send it to others at the speed of light.

 Bitcoin fixes this.
+It is a digital commodity in a digital environment, brought about and protected by physical processes that can't be cheated.
 Bitcoin's proof-of-work reifies Bitcoin's blocks as well as the monetary units within them, and it is this reification of information that allows Bitcoin to transcend the mere virtual.

 But Bitcoin transcends more than just the virtual.
 It also transcends all other monies that came before it, by introducing something that